Gdoc/Admin

 The chart shows how we got here by zooming into the last two decades of AI development.
 The plotted data stems from a number of tests in which human and AI performance were evaluated in different domains, from handwriting recognition to language understanding.

-Within each of the domains, the initial performance of the AI system is set to –100, and human performance in these tests is used as a baseline set to zero.
-This means that when the model’s performance crosses the zero line is when the AI system scored more points in the relevant test than the humans who did the same test.2
+Within each domain, the AI system's initial performance is set to –100, and human performance in these tests is used as a baseline set to zero.
+This means that when the model’s performance crosses the zero line, the AI system scored more points in the relevant test than the humans who did the same test.2

 Just 10 years ago, no machine could reliably provide language or image recognition at a human level.
 But, as the chart shows, AI systems have become steadily more capable and are now beating humans in tests in all these domains.3